rmrk-team/evm-sample-contracts/contracts/Nestable/README.md

   true
 ]
 Parent address:  0x5FbDB2315678afecb367f032d93F642f64180aa3
-Accepthing the fist child NFT for the parent NFT with ID 1 Exaimning accepted and pending children of parent NFT with ID 1
+Accepting the fist child NFT for the parent NFT with ID 1 Exaimning accepted and pending children of parent NFT with ID 1
 Children:  [
   [